 The issues in the debate between the Stevenson variant of non-naturalist emotivism and pragmatic naturalism were not resolved, but the locus of the debate over ethical naturalism shifted.
 This shift occurred because of a new turn in the reigning methodology of philosophy.
 The logical positivist focus on the language of science, like the more generalized Deweyan focus on scientific method, was replaced by the focus on understanding the rules governing the use of conceptual terms in ordinary language.
 In the context of ethical naturalism, the analysis of the moral vocabulary involved the explication or definition of “Good” as a term of commendation for reasons.
 Thus the emotive aspects of the moral vocabulary could be interpreted by identifying the commendatory goading or prescriptive functions of moral terms.
 At the same time, the empirical or pragmatic aspects of the moral vocabulary could be interpreted by identifying the way in which reasons were advanced in support of commendations or prescriptions.
 On the whole, Hook did not seek to develop a bridge between Deweyan naturalism and the works of ordinary language philosophy.
 He recognized that the works of Austin and Ryle involved theses about the nature of mind and the nature of experience which were compatible with and supportive of Dewey’s naturalism.
 Hook did not pursue, however, the defense of ethical naturalism in the vocabulary and methodology that had been advanced by philosophers of ethics like Stuart Hampshire and Philippa Foot.
 Rather, Hook’s pragmatism led him away from the ongoing debate in ethical theory toward the application of Deweyan naturalism and empiricism on contemporary issues in education, politics and society.

-Sidney Hook's emergence as a major American philosopher within the philosophical community and his accompanying prominence as an influential intellectual in the American cultural and political scene took place during the decades of the 1930s and 40s.
-During that period he was recognized as a strong supporter of the Deweyan ascendancy within the American philosophical horizon as well as a forceful defender of pragmatic theses in theory of knowledge and ethical theory.
-Yet the greatest part of Hook's oeuvre is comprised of writings on the issues that were brought into focus within American social and political thought in the post-War period.
+Sidney Hook’s emergence as a major American philosopher and his accompanying prominence as an influential intellectual in the American cultural and political scene took place during the decades of the 1930s and 40s.
+During that period he was recognized as a forceful defender of pragmatic theses in theory of knowledge and ethical theory.
+Yet the greatest part of Hook’s oeuvre is comprised of writings on the issues that were brought into focus within American social and political thought in the post-War period.
 As a political philosopher, Hook had been involved from the outset of his career in the fundamental issues of democracy, liberty and equality.
 In the post-War period, however, Hook was embroiled in political controversy over the balance between individual liberty and national security occasioned by the exigencies of the Cold War.
-Hook's support for a balance which recognized the need for limitations of liberty for the sake of national security led him to a critique of the dominant liberal position which argued against new executive or legislative efforts to enhance national security that could requires any limitation of individual liberty.
-On Hook's view, the traditional liberal position of the Millian variety represented a form of what he termed “ritualistic liberalism.”
+Hook’s support for a balance which recognized the need for limitations of liberty for the sake of national security led him to a critique of the dominant liberal position which argued against new executive or legislative efforts to enhance national security that could requires any limitation of individual liberty.
+On Hook’s view, the traditional liberal position of the Millian variety represented a form of what he termed “ritualistic liberalism.”

 Hook’s belief in democracy involved a commitment to civil liberties and racial desegregation.
 Again, after the 1960s, he was involved in political controversy over the legitimacy of discrimination on grounds of race as an instrument for educational desegregation and racial integration.

 The range of issues on which Hook wrote included the redirection and reshaping of his perennial interest in philosophy of education and in the relationship between the economic structure of a society and its political institutions.
 In the post-War period, Hook revisited his earlier position in philosophy of education as well as his support for socialism.
 His later work in philosophy of education involved him in a response to the emergence in the 1960s of an educational approach that advocated relevance as the most important criterion for the educational curriculum, as well as a response to the debate between an emphasis on the Western tradition and the thesis of multiculturalism in education.
 Along similar lines, his reexamination of the issues raised by socialist theory was engendered by the need to respond to the evidence that had emerged, particularly by the 1980s, regarding the failure of socialist economics in diverse countries where it had been practiced.
-The positions that Hook advanced in these areas were generally perceived as representing a shift from his self-identification as an anti-communist democratic socialist through his role as a critic of traditional liberalism, or in his own phrase, of “ritualistic liberalism,” to his arrival at a prominent place in the diverse ranks of supporters of American conservative thought.
-Yet Hook had remained constant to his vision of Deweyan pragmatism which sought to resolve ideological issues on the basis of a continuing and ongoing inquiry, evaluation of evidence, and appraisal of values.
+The positions that Hook advanced in these areas were generally perceived as representing a shift from his self-identification as an anti-communist democratic socialist to his arrival at a prominent place in the diverse ranks of supporters of American conservative thought.
+Yet Hook had remained constant to his pragmatism which sought to resolve ideological issues on the basis of a continuing and ongoing inquiry, evaluation of evidence, and appraisal of values.

-Hook had followed John Dewey in considering the philosophy of education to be a central focus of concern for any social and political philosophy.
-Hook shared Dewey's early criticism of American education, both regarding its institutional structure and its curricular content.
+Hook followed Dewey in considering the philosophy of education to be a central focus of concern for any social and political philosophy.
 Hook argued that American educational institutions, in their bureaucratic structure and organization, were too authoritarian and were not sufficiently responsive to the needs of the individual student.
-American education, in terms of the content of the curriculum and the methods of teaching, was too rigidly bound by the traditional disciplines and was insufficiently concerned with the classroom as a community of inquiry or a forum for the development of critical and independent thinking.
-Under Dewey's banner, a legion of advocates and supporters of progressive education had carried out a thoroughgoing reform of American educational institutions.
+As for the content of the curriculum and the methods of teaching, Hook argued that they were too rigidly bound by the traditional disciplines and was insufficiently concerned with the classroom as a community of inquiry or a forum for the development of critical and independent thinking.
+Under Dewey’s banner, a legion of advocates and supporters of progressive education had carried out a thoroughgoing reform of American educational institutions.
 These reforms included the development of alternative schools that defined themselves as “child-centered” and the development of curricula that abolished traditional requirements in favor of the rights of students to have a greater role in the determination of the course of their own of studies.
-Like Dewey, Hook came to the conclusion that the developments within progressive education that had been fostered in Dewey's name had gone too far in their rejection of the need for authority and the importance of liberal education as an education in fundamental knowledge, including the knowledge of traditional subject matter.
+Like Dewey, Hook came to the conclusion that the developments within progressive education that had been fostered in Dewey’s name had gone too far in their rejection of the need for authority and the importance of liberal education as an education in fundamental knowledge, including the knowledge of traditional subject matter.
 As a result, Hook tried to formulate a measured criticism that would balance the strengths of the American educational system and tradition while at the same time seeking to reform aspects of that system and that tradition.
 In his Education for Modern Man of 1946, Hook sought to develop a direction for American education that would conform to the ideals of pragmatic liberalism.
 For Hook, this required that the classroom should become a community of inquiry in which students would develop their potentiality for critical inquiry as a method which is analogous to scientific method.
 One of the strongest claims in Education for Modern Man was the primacy of method for education.
-To a degree, Hook's belief in the primacy of scientific method presupposed the Peircian and Deweyan account of a generalized methodology for all the sciences.
-Criticism of the pragmatic thesis of a single generalized scientific method as opposed to the recognition of the difference in the methods used in the writing of history, the study of literature and research on social problems as distinct from the methods of the natural sciences had an impact on Hook's philosophy of education.
-Hook's subsequent recognition of the ways in which the teaching of science involved the learning of substantive subject matter and experimental techniques rather than a generalized method for the criticism and testing of hypotheses marked a nuanced shift in his educational philosophy.
+To a degree, Hook’s belief in the primacy of scientific method presupposed the pragmatist account of a generalized methodology for all the sciences.
+Criticism of the pragmatic thesis of a single generalized scientific method as opposed to the recognition of the difference in the methods used in the writing of history, the study of literature and research on social problems as distinct from the methods of the natural sciences had an impact on Hook’s philosophy of education.
+Hook’s subsequent recognition of the ways in which the teaching of science involved the learning of substantive subject matter and experimental techniques rather than a generalized method for the criticism and testing of hypotheses marked a nuanced shift in his educational philosophy.

 Although Education for Modern Man recognized the place of the major intellectual disciplines in the sciences and the humanities in the curriculum of the public school and the college, the stress was not laid upon the learning of the substantive subject matter as much as upon the development of the student’s ability for independent thinking and the fostering of his capacity for exercising critical intelligence.
 Similarly, although the authority of the teacher and administrator was recognized, the stress was placed upon the democratic character of the classroom as a community of free inquiry.
 In Hook’s interpretation of education, a condition for the identification of an educational institution as a democratic institution was the requirement that it sustain freedom of inquiry.